kazunetakeda25/kazunetakeda25/README.md

 - Optimized the smart contract code, removed unnecessary parts, and increased efficiency and security by 15% ~ 30%.
 - Focusing on creating the best Defi projects by forking Aave, Uniswap, Balancer projects, plan to combine their best features to create a unique DEX (KTDEX) on Ethereum and layer 2s and on other sidechains, also planning to create a cross-chain bridge.
 - Creating an NFT marketplace on Cardano by forking spacebudz, created a small NFT platform on Solana network.
-- Participating in Livepeer protocol to deploy their smart contract on Arbitrum One.

 ✓ Repositories
 - https://github.com/kazunetakeda25/substrate-uniswap